microbus-io/fabric/docs/tech/unicast.md

 ## Example Walk-Through

-To look at an example that puts this all together, start NATS in debug mode in another window using `./nats-server -D -V` and then run the `TestConnector_Echo` unit test located in `connector/publish_test.go`.
+To look at an example that puts this all together, start NATS in debug mode in another window using `./nats-server -D -V` (debug and verbose) and then run the `TestConnector_Echo` unit test located in `connector/publish_test.go`.
 The output below was edited for brevity.

+The `-D -V` flags of NATS slow it down considerably and are therefore disabled in `microbus.yaml`.
+To run with these flags enabled, it's recommended to start NATS in a separate terminal window instead of inside Docker, and only for the duration that these flags are needed.

 The microservices `alpha.echo.connector` starts up and subscribes to the response subject `microbus.r.connector.echo.alpha.dvm0oofeb5`.